someweisguy/esp_dmx/README.md

 dmx_driver_install(DMX_NUM_2, DMX_DEFAULT_CONFIG);
 ```

 Hardware timers are used for several purposes including the generation of the DMX reset sequence.
-It is not possible for separate DMX drivers to share hardware timers.
+It is not possible for individual DMX drivers to share hardware timers.
 In cases where multiple DMX ports are in use, each DMX port must use different hardware timers.

 ### Parameter Configuration